nhado401/nhado401.github.io/Experience.md

 ## AT&T Research Lab (June 2022 - September 2022) - Network & Data Engineer Intern

-- Creating business ready data sets and custom reports within DEEP/ Palantir Platform.
+- Created business ready data sets and custom reports within DEEP/ Palantir Platform.

-- Transitioning multiple data sources using SQL and PySpark.
+- Transitioned multiple data sources using SQL and PySpark.

 - Created a new landing page to centralize all Slate reports for easier access.